Ladd Observatory: Timekeeping

 Ladd first received experimental wireless time signals from the Naval Observatory in November 1913.
-The purpose of the experiment was to measure the difference in longitude between Washington and Providence.
+The purpose of this experiment was to measure the difference in longitude between Washington, D.C. and Paris.
+Ladd was listening to theses signals in an attempt to measure the difference between D.C. and Providence.
 The signals were transmitted by the Navy radio facility NAA in Arlington, Virginia.
 In 1915 Brown installed a sophisticated "wireless plant" consisting of a 450 ft antenna strung between a tower on University Hall and another tower on Maxcy Hall.
 The operator's station with transmitting and receiving equipment was located in the basement of Wilson Hall, a building midway between the two towers.
 Primarily intended for engineering instruction and physics experimentation it was also used to receive the time signals from Arlington.
 On November 24, 1916 the transit instrument observations were discontinued and the clocks were instead calibrated by the NAA signals.
-The transit observations resumed on April 10, 1917 due to a US government order to dismantle the radio set at Ladd when the U.S. entered the First World War.
-These calibration observations continued through October 16, 1919.
+On April 6, 1917 the use of radio time signals was stopped.
+This was due to a US government order to halt the use of radio transmitters and receivers when the U.S. entered the First World War.
+The transit observations resumed on April 10, 1917.
+These calibration observations, using the meridian instrument, continued through October 16, 1919.

 Calibration by Naval Observatory time signals from radio station WWV resumed after the war ended.
 These early transmissions were longwave, so called due to the long wavelength.
 Frequencies, and corresponding wavelengths, from 15 kHz to 150 kHz were used.
 These transmissions required special equipment such as the installation at Wilson Hall to receive them.
-By the 1930s it had become common to use a simple and inexpensive shortwave radio of the kind used to receive broadcast programs.
-This radio could also be used to receive time signal transmissions from Greenwich, Paris, and Berlin.
+By the 1930s it had become common to use a simple and inexpensive shortwave radio of the kind used to receive broadcast programs to receive WWV.
+This type of radio could also be used to receive time signal transmissions from Greenwich, Paris, and Berlin.
 The radio was directly wired to the clock circuits to allow recording the time signals.

+During World War II Ladd was used as a national training center for Navy navigators.
+In 1944 the Ladd time signals were used to test the Civil Defense air raid sirens at fire stations in the region at noon every day.
+The sirens on fire stations continued to sound at noon using the time signals from Ladd until at least 1955.